wenjinghuan999/SteamAutoActivation/README.md

 - Steam client installed

 ## Notes
-- Only tested under Windows 10, Steam client language: Simplified Chinese
+- Only tested under Windows 10, Steam client language: English, Simplified Chinese
 - Other languages or OS might work.
 But if you want to see results, corresponding Steam client image should be added in `images` folder.
 See below for instructions.
 - Pull requests for other languages and OS are welcome!

 ## Usage
 1. Copy your keys to `keys.txt`.
 See `keys.txt` for example.
-2. (If using other system or language, change `IMAGE_ROOT` in `activate_keys.py` for better experience.
+2. (By default, the script presumes English Steam client and Windows system.
+If using other system or language, change `IMAGE_ROOT` in `activate_keys.py` for better experience.
 If not, all the results will be `unknown`.
 See below for instructions.)
 3. If your taskbar is not on the bottom of screen, or its height is not 40, change `TASK_BAR_SIZE` in `activate_keys.py`.
 4. Make sure Steam client is logged in, and Product Activation dialog is **NOT** opened.
 Make sure no IME (Input Method Editor) is activated.
 5. `python activate_keys.py`